Pine Hills, Orange County, Florida

-Team Leader Graham Billingsley, FAICP, and APA staff member Ryan Scherzinger visited Pine Hills.
+Team Leader Graham Billingsley, FAICP, and APA project manager Ryan Scherzinger visited Pine Hills.
 They met with members of the Pine Hills Neighborhood Improvement District (NID).
 The NID's Executive Director, Jerry Presley, and Orange County planner, Jason Reynolds presented background information on the neighborhood and described much of the work the NID has done since it started in 2011.
 Billingsley and Scherzinger then toured the proposed town center and surrounding areas with Presley and Orange County Principal Planner Karen McGuire, AICP.
 Following the tour, they met with multiple members of Orange County's Planning Division.

 Meet the Team

 Graham Billingsley has significant experience covering more than 30 years of practice.
 Educated in planning, landscape architecture, and architecture — and with experience in all three fields — he is able to develop solutions designed to solve a problem specifically for a community.
 For 23 years, Billingsley was in the public sector, first in Dallas then for 18 years in Boulder County, Colorado.
 He has developed land use codes and conducted studies or projects in comprehensive planning, housing, economic development, downtown revitalization, demographic and economic analysis, opinion surveying, landscape architecture, architecture, historic preservation, urban design, and process management.